 Shipping Solr Logs

-Since having logs and metrics in one platform makes troubleshooting simpler and faster let’s ship Solr logs, too.
+Since having logs and metrics in one platform makes troubleshooting simpler and faster let’s use the Sematext Solr Logs Integration, too.
 You can use many log shippers, but we’ll use Logagent because it’s lightweight, easy to set up and because it can parse and structure logs out of the box.
 The log parser extracts timestamp, severity, and messages.
 For query traces, the log parser also extracts the unique query ID to group logs related to query execution.

 Step 1.
-Create a Logs App to obtain an App token
+Create a Solr Logs App to obtain an App token

 Step 2.
 Install Logagent npm package